samkatt/human-bo/README.md

 There are `TODO` scattered in source code, which can always be fixed.
 I do not believe any of them are (currently) bugs, but they raise warnings from linters.

+- [?]
+Update python version.
+- [ ] Figure out function typing hints and apply.

 #### Move towards human-AI collaboration:

-- Add the expected interaction as function in `core.py`.
+- [x] Add the expected interaction as function in `core.py`.
-- Implement mock implementations of necessary components.
+- [ ] Implement mock implementations of necessary components.
-- Consider how to report results (move to B&W?).
+- [ ] Consider how to report results (move to B&W?).